chino/pxr/README.md

 Started off as an experiment in using OpenGL with Ruby but quickly grew into a little game engine of it's own.

-Very easy to create a custom scene of your liking and play around with different concepts.
+It's very easy to create a custom scene of your liking and play around with different concepts.

 # PXWGL (webgl)